On the Landscape of One-hidden-layer Sparse Networks and Beyond

-Overall, the approximate full rank property still holds when large sparsity is introduced as long as the effective width is larger than training samples.
+Overall, the approximate full rank property still holds when large sparsity is introduced as long as the effective width is larger than the number of training samples.
 But the sparsity usually introduces a much longer training trajectory employed with the default setting and has complex behavior coupled with optimization methods.